ARTS-Laboratory/dataset-cycling-with-strain-monitoring-for-samsung-30Q-cell/data/Dataset-2/README.md

 ## 📁 Folder Structure
 The dataset is organized by cell, and each cell directory contains two subfolders:

-The dataset is organized by cell, and each cell directory contains two subfolders:

 ```text
 cellX/
     charge/